Plan Your Trip

 It varies.
 Most of the river is ankle to knee-deep, but some sections will be over your head.
 In the deeper sections, the water tends to be much calmer and with fewer rapids.

 Absolutely, dogs are always welcome to tube!
 Don't believe me?
 Check out our Pooch on the 'Hooch photo album.
+Our furry friends get their own tube and they cost the same as our human friends.

 We have pavilions, picnic tables, and grills.
 They're all available on a first-come, first-served basis.